-- Prepare reports and verbally defend a formal thesis in accordance with criteria established by the School of Engineering and Computing Sciences.
-A formal written thesis will be archived in the NYIT library.
+- Prepare reports and verbally defend a formal thesis in accordance with criteria established by the College of Engineering and Computing Sciences.
+A formal written thesis will be archived in the university library.

-Note: All master's theses must strictly adhere to the Master's Thesis Policies and Guidelines published by NYIT School of Engineering and Computing Sciences.
+Note: All master’s theses must strictly adhere to the Master’s Thesis Policies and Guidelines published by NYIT College of Engineering and Computing Sciences.

 Non-Thesis Option Master’s Degree

 Students selecting this option will still be required to complete 30 credits.
-Instead of M.S. thesis courses, students will either take eighteen C.S. or E.C.E. elective credits; or twelve C.S. or E.C.E. elective credits and three project course credits with the Department Chair's or advisor's permission.
+Instead of MS thesis courses, students will either take eighteen CS or ECE elective credits, or fifteen CS or ECE elective credits and three project course credits, or twelve CS or ECE elective credits and six project course credits with the department chair’s or advisor’s permission.

 Fellowships and Assistantships

 Research fellowships and teaching assistantships are available to qualified candidates.
 These opportunities are usually for a 10-month period and may include partial remission of tuition and fees.